geoyogesh/open-data-platform/README.md

 # Open Data Platform

-## Target Users
-NGO, Government and Private Organization who wants to share their data to public.

-## Motivation
-Current platforms are either fragile, expensive or advocates vendor lock-in to their proprietary platform.
-It is apprecated when Organization share their data to public and we feel they deserve better tools for their intention.

 ## Design Principles
 - Open source and free software
 - Responsive mobile first website, instead of App like UI